 No formal office hours are scheduled.
 Rather, I may be contacted in my office, UH D862, or my lab, UH C810.
 Please feel free to drop in with any questions, comments, or opinions you may have.
-I would prefer that in the first instance you use e-mail to communicate with me (vokey@uleth.ca) and your fellow classmates (psyc3400a@uleth.ca, psyc5400a@uleth.ca and psyc7400a@uleth.ca).
-The TA for the course is Ms. Carrie Leonard; she may be contacted at carrie.leonard@uleth.ca.
+I would prefer that in the first instance you use e-mail to communicate with me (vokey@uleth.ca) and your fellow classmates (psyc3400a@uleth.ca and psyc5400a@uleth.ca).
+The TA for the course is Ms. Anne Jones; she may be contacted at anne.jones@uleth.ca.